apache/nuttx/configs/sama5d4-ek/README.txt

           LCD/Touchscreen" and also below in this notes.
        d.
 An LCD/graphics test program.
 See the section above entitle "TM7000 LCD/Touchscreen" and also below in this notes.
+       e.
+The NxPlayer command line media player.
+This is a work in progress see the "Audio Support" section above and additional notes below.

     9. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.